 After completing your Postgraduate Certificate you can apply for the RCVS Advanced Practitioner Status.
 This is subject to meeting all of the other entry requirements set out by the RCVS in the Applicant Guidance Notes.
 You will also need to provide evidence of Key Professional Skills knowledge to the RCVS when applying for the Advanced Practitioner Status.

 Who can enrol on the Distance Learning programmes?

 - Have spent a minimum of one year in veterinary practice

-- UK-based applicants must also be on the RCVS Home Practising Register, whilst applicants based outside the UK must hold a qualification that would entitle them to register as a member of the RCVS
+- Be on the RCVS Home Practising Register (UK-based applicants), hold a qualification that would entitle them to register as a member of the RCVS (applicants based outside the UK)

 What does the GPCert consist of?

 The GPCert is a middle-tier qualification awarded to veterinary surgeons who successfully complete a dedicated modular training programme accredited by ISVPS and the associated ISVPS assessments.
 Only registered veterinary surgeons who have been qualified for a minimum of one year can apply to undertake a General Practitioner Certificate.

 - Complete the modular training programme